Applications for Trimester 1 2019 open Friday 2 November 2018.

-Initial payment of $500 to assist with study expenses (payment made after census date) in Trimester of award.
-In addition, a cash payment of up to $21,600 over multiple years, divided into payments of $1,800 per credit point paid on successful completion of each credit point.
+Initial payment of $500 to assist with study expenses (payment made after census date), paid in trimester of the award.
+In addition, a cash payment of up to $21,600 over multiple years, divided into payments of $1800 per credit point paid on successful completion of each credit point.

 All Deakin University scholarships have eligibility criteria.